sigsum/sigsum/log.md

    will output all leafs including signatures by those keys, to enable detection of unexpected or unauthorized signatures.

-### Threat model

-The objective is that if an unauthorized signature is made, then the signature will either be refused by the verifier, or it will detected after the fact by a monitor that has interest in that key.

-The threat model includes compromise of the submitter's signing key and distribution system, compromise of the log itself, and compromize of some (but not too many!) of the witnesses.
-In this setting, the attacker can sign a data item and produce a valid "proof of logging" that is accepted by the verifier.
-However, as long as sufficient number of the witnesses are not compromised, the unauthorized signature will be visible to monitors.

 ### Related documentation

-This document specifies the protocol used to interact with a log, implemented by logs, submitters and monitors.
+The purpose of this document is to specify the protocol used to interact with a log.
+This protocol is used by logs, submitters and monitors.

 There are companion documents for the [Sigsum proof](https://git.glasklar.is/sigsum/core/sigsum-go/-/blob/main/doc/sigsum-proof.md) passed from submitter to verifier, and the [Witness protocol](./witness.md) used between a log and a witness.